Patrick Deneen: Written work and influence

 Deneen is a scholar of democracy, liberalism, classical and modern political thought, and American political thought.
 He has been considered as being among prominent conservative intellectuals, particularly for his argument that liberalism—in both its modern and Enlightenment expressions—has failed America.

 He is the author of five monographs, co-editor of three volumes, and author of numerous academic articles.
 He has written for publications such as First Things, The American Conservative, The New Atlantis, and Front Porch Republic.
 Deneen's 2018 book Why Liberalism Failed was recommended by former President Barack Obama as part of his summer reading list.
 Obama wrote that "I found [Why Liberalism Failed] thought-provoking.
 I don’t agree with most of the author’s conclusions, but the book offers cogent insights into the loss of meaning and community that many in the West feel, issues that liberal democracies ignore at their own peril."

 Deneen's 2023 book Regime Change: Toward a Postliberal Future, discusses how liberalism can be replaced with a form of post-liberal conservatism that strives for the "common good".
+Deneen describes the postliberal future as a mixed regime that rejects democratic pluralism and an "invasive progressive tyranny".
+He advocates a return to "traditional" views on marriage, family and sexual identity along with a renewal of Christianity.
+He describes this as brought about by a "self-conscious aristoi" dispensing with liberal notions of freedom and equality and advancing aristopopulism.
+He advocates for the "blending" of a conservative elite over a non-liberal populace until it becomes "one thing", to be achieved through the "raw assertion of political power".

 Deneen was a founding editor of the internet magazine Front Porch Republic, for which he continues to serve as a contributing editor.
 The journal drew inspiration from the writings of Wendell Berry, represented by its motto: "Place.
 Limits.
 Liberty."
 Deneen wrote first posting of the website, published March 2, 2009, entitled "A Republic of Front Porches", which was later re-published in revised form in the 2018 book Localism in the Mass Age: A Front Porch Republic Manifesto.
 David Brooks in 2012 classified Front Porch Republic as a "paleoconservative" publication influencing the future of conservatism.
 He described its authors as "suspicious of bigness: big corporations, big government, a big military, concentrated power and concentrated wealth.
 Writers at that Web site, and at the temperamentally aligned Front Porch Republic, treasure tight communities and local bonds.
 They're alert to the ways capitalism can erode community.
 Dispositionally, they are more Walker Percy than Pat Robertson."

 Deneen has cited a number of influences for his form of Catholic communitarianism, including his doctoral advisor Wilson Carey McWilliams, Wendell Berry, Christopher Lasch, and Alexis de Tocqueville.